 The performance-based pay of all employees and executives is directly tied to the Corporate Scorecard goals.
-Company performance is compared to Key Performance Indicators and reported in our annual Proxy statement.
+The evaluation of performance of our Named Executive Officers compared to Key Performance Indicators is reported in our annual proxy statement.
+All Corporate Scorecard goals have equal weight.